 Live Oak Media offered a simple pdf with discussion questions, vocabulary, and activity ideas to go with the book.
 I personally liked the idea about making shadow puppets.

-- The Kennedy Center offered a perfect resource for older elementary students: Playing with Shadows
+- The Kennedy Center offers a lesson plan for older students: The Science of Shadow Puppets

 - Martha Stewart offers printable shadow puppets.

 - We may keep it simple though and explore the hand shadows we can make on the wall by using ideas from Hand Shadows by Henry Bursill.

 I also found an official groundhog website that is packed with ideas and activities for all ages.
 We will probably try our hand at making Thumbprint Groundhogs using their free printable.
 I just went ahead and printed 4 copies as soon as I found it!

 These simple activities will probably be just enough to enjoy a celebration and educational moment.
 Sometimes I am overwhelmed by the things that can be done, but it always best to keep it simple.
 This is after all an extra, not an essential.
 AND, I want to have my children begging for more!